Distributional Adversarial Loss: Abstract

 \section{Abstract}

-A major challenge in defending against adversarial attacks is the enormous space of possible attacks that even a simple adversary might perform.
-To address this, prior work has proposed a variety of defenses that effectively reduce the size of this space.
-These include randomized smoothing methods that add noise to the input to take away some of the adversary's impact.
-Another approach is input discretization which limits the adversary's possible number of actions.

-Motivated by these two approaches, we introduce a new notion of adversarial loss which we call \emph{distributional adversarial loss}, to unify these two forms of effectively weakening an adversary.
-In this notion, we assume for each original example, the allowed adversarial perturbation set is a family of distributions (e.g., induced by a smoothing procedure), and the adversarial loss over each example is the maximum loss over all the associated distributions.
+We initiate the study of a new notion of adversarial loss which we call \emph{distributional adversarial loss}.
+In this notion, we assume for each original example, the allowed adversarial perturbation set is a family of \emph{distributions}, and the adversarial loss over each example is the maximum loss over all the associated distributions.
 The goal is to minimize the overall adversarial loss.
-Two scenarios where it is desirable to optimize the above loss are: first, when for each original example $x$, any adversarial perturbation distribution is covered by some distribution in the distribution set associated with the original example $x$.
-Therefore, instead of considering an \emph{unbounded number of perturbations}, it is sufficient to only consider a \emph{bounded number of distributions}.
-Second, in the case of randomized smoothing methods, we show that if the distributional adversarial loss on clean images is low then it is also low on perturbed images.
+We show sample complexity bounds in the PAC-learning setting for our notion of adversarial loss.
+Our notion of adversarial loss contrasts the prior work on robust learning that considers a set of points, not distributions, as the perturbation set of each clean example.
+As an application of our approach, we show how to unify the two lines of work on randomized smoothing and robust learning in the PAC-learning setting and derive sample complexity bounds for randomized smoothing methods.

-We show generalization guarantees for our notion of adversarial loss in terms of the VC-dimension of the hypothesis class and the size of the set of allowed adversarial distributions associated with each input.
-We also investigate the role of randomness in achieving robustness against adversarial attacks in the methods described above.
-We show a general derandomization technique that preserves the extent of a randomized classifier's robustness against adversarial attacks.
-We corroborate the procedure experimentally via derandomizing the Random Projection Filters framework of \cite{dong2023adversarial}.
-Our procedure also improves the robustness of the model against various adversarial attacks.
+Furthermore, we investigate the role of randomness in achieving robustness against adversarial attacks.
+We show a general derandomization technique that preserves the extent of a randomized classifier's robustness against adversarial attacks and show its effectiveness empirically.